Würzburg is a historic, brilliantly lavish, and quintessential European city in the center of Germany's wine capital Franconia.

-The close-knit nature of these glorious locations helps you see so many things in such little time.
+The proximity of Würzburg's glorious locations to one another helps you see so many things in such little time.

-The Martin Von Wagner Museum is located just to the right of the Residenz.
+The Martin Von Wagner Museum is located just to the right of the Würzburg Residenz.

-This structure was built in 1832 and proudly houses the art collections of the Wurzburg University, one of the largest university art collections in entire Europe.
+This structure was built in 1832 and proudly houses the art collections of the University of Würzburg, one of the largest university art collections in the entire continent of Europe.